TimFau/tampermonkey_coinbase_rewards_tool_for_cointracker/README.md

 </br></br>
 ![image](https://user-images.githubusercontent.com/7255687/151669129-2772d9a9-c103-4c2d-95d0-3dd5165ec74d.png)

-If you select 'ok' it will automaticaly mark all 'Coinbase Rewards' transactions on the page as 'Staked' and then automaticaly navigate to the next page until all 'Coinbase Rewards' transactions on all pages are updated.
+If you select 'ok' it will automatically mark all 'Coinbase Rewards' transactions on the page as 'Staked' and then automatically navigate to the next page until all 'Coinbase Rewards' transactions on all pages are updated.

 If you select 'cancel', it will also mark all relevent transaction on the page except it will confirm if you would like to continue to the next page or not.
 </br></br>